DONALD BRUCE McCOIG

 Thua Thien, South Vietnam on March 29, 1968.

-by hostile small arms fire.
+small arms fire.

 WO DONALD McCOIG WAS AWARDED THE DISTINGUISHED SERVICE CROSS